 U.N. human rights investigators and humanitarian groups last week uncovered mass graves in a soccer field in Abidjan, containing at least 68 corpses.

 "In two mass graves, there were bodies buried," said Guillaume Ngefa, the deputy head of the U.N. peacekeeping mission's human rights division in Ivory Coast.
 "All of the victims are male, which witnesses claimed to be killed by pro-Gbagbo militiamen."

 Ouattara has pledged to prosecute those found responsible for war crimes.
 On Wednesday, he decreed three days of national mourning, starting Thursday, in memory of those killed in the conflict.

-Gbagbo and his wife, Simone, who are separately under house arrest in the north of Ivory Coast have already faced preliminary questioning by the state prosecutor.
-Gbagbo's French lawyers complain they were not present.
+Gbagbo and his wife, Simone, who are separately under house arrest in the north of Ivory Coast, have already faced preliminary questioning by the state prosecutor.
+Gbagbo's French lawyers complain that they were not present.
 They arrived in Abidjan last week, but without valid visas, and were turned back at the airport.

-Despite his top-flight global network, at home Ouattara's origins — a Muslim of mixed parentage Ivorian and Burkinabe, from neighboring Burkina Faso — have, some say, made him a symbol of a decade of divisions over ethnicity and religion, among other contentious issues in Ivory Coast.
+Despite his top-flight global network, at home Ouattara's origins — a Muslim of mixed parentage, Ivorian and Burkinabe, from neighboring Burkina Faso — have, some say, made him a symbol of a decade of divisions over ethnicity and religion, among other contentious issues in Ivory Coast.

 "I think what matters is how Ouattara conducts himself," says Howard French, an associate professor at Columbia University and former New York Times correspondent who has lived and worked in Ivory Coast.
 "If he builds a government that is representative and if he conducts policies which don't seem to show any obvious favor toward one region or ethnic group or another, I think that people will be impressed if they see a healthy management of the nation's resources and economy, giving people jobs, rebuilding."